sidharthanair10/Vendor-Rating-File-Download/README.md

--- This Code Downloads the vendor rating files from SAC--
-<br> stores and merges all 13 excel files into one.
+-- This Code Downloads the vendor rating files from SAC-- stores and merges all 13 excel files into one.